Braveheart Country & Stirling Castle

 The eight year campaign fought by Robert the Bruce not only to drive the English from Scotland but also to have himself recognized as king inside his own country of Scotland, reached its climax with a battle at Bannockburn in June 1314.
 For a leader who understood the virtues of guerrilla warfare and recognized the danger of confronting the English in pitched battle, the prospect of fighting the enormous force brought to Scotland by Edward II must have been a dreadful one.
 The hard fought battle however turned to a rout.
 Edward II fled, and the spoils of Bannockburn enabled Bruce to ransom members of his family being held hostage in England.

-It's an hour's drive through the scenic heart of Scotland, to the Bannockburn Heritage Center, your first stop.
+It's a 45-minute drive from the pier through the scenic heart of Scotland, to the Bannockburn Heritage Center, your first stop.
 Here, you'll enjoy a visit to the exhibition `Kingdom of the Scots`, which depicts Scottish history from Robert the Bruce, to the Union of the Crowns of Scotland and England in 1603.
 There is an audio-visual presentation of the Battle of Bannockburn, a striking equestrian statue of Bruce, and a display of Scottish life and historical characters.
 Adding to the colorful atmosphere is a brilliant display of heraldic banners.

 As your coach travels through the old town on your way to the castle, it will seem as if every inch is drenched in history and interest.
 There are views of hills all around and the promise of Highland scenery beyond.
 The present castle dates mainly from the 15th and 16th centuries when it was a principal royal residence.
 James III was born here in 1451, James V spent his childhood here, and the infant Mary Queen of Scots was crowned here on September 9, 1543.
 Work done on the castle during the 16th century largely shaped the structure as it survives today.

 Your self-guided tour will show you the main features of the central turreted gatehouse with its flanking towers and curtain wall, the Great Hall, the Palace, one of the earliest Renaissance buildings in Scotland, and the Chapel Royal.
-Afterward, enjoy the splendid panoramic views afforded from the battlements before it's time to return to the ship.
+Afterward, enjoy the splendid panoramic views afforded from the battlements before it's time to re-join your coach and transfer back to the ship.

-Please note: This tour includes approximately 1 1/2 hours of walking.
-The tour is not considered suitable for wheelchair guests.
-Guests with mobility concerns are cautioned to evaluate their personal level of stamina and ability.
+Please note: This tour includes approximately 1.5 hours of moderate walking/standing.
+The tour is available to wheelchair guests who have a collapsible wheelchair, are able to make their own way on and off the coach and have a companion to assist them.
+Those guests with mobility concerns are cautioned to evaluate their personal level of stamina and ability.
 Weather appropriate clothing and flat, comfortable walking shoes are suggested.
 Guests should be prepared for the possibility of rain.
-The order of sites visited may vary.
+The order of the sites viewed or visited may vary.